Maintaining a Conservation Friendly Temperature in Your Home

-Saving Energy with Laundry
+Saving Energy in the Laundry Room

 - Wash clothes in cold water whenever possible.
 Not only does it save on water heating costs, it keeps your home cooler.

 - Select the correct water level for each load.
 Don’t use too much detergent.
-Over-suds make your washer work harder and may require a second wash to remove the excess soap.
+Over suds make your washer work harder and may require a second wash to remove the excess soap.
 Avoid a second wash by using a presoak product on heavily soiled fabrics.

 - Separate heavier clothes (towels, heavy cottons) from the lightweight fabrics (synthetics) for more efficient drying.